crowz-fx/hackthebox/README.md

 # hackthebox
-Lui's solutions to the Hack The Box challenges
+Lui's solutions and process to various [Hack The Box](https://hackthebox.com) challenges

 Posted in accordance to the [guidance from HTB](https://help.hackthebox.com/en/articles/5188925-streaming-writeups-walkthrough-guidelines)